Members

 Techniques available

-• Antibody characterization by ELISA, RIA, flow cytometry, Western blot
+- Antibody characterization by ELISA, RIA, flow cytometry, immunoprecipitation and Western blot.

 Patents